AtenDesignGroup/NEON-Data-Skills/tutorials/Other/version-control/version-control-github/git03/git03.md

 ---
 syncID: 79a2980fe531424fb457b9c3ca61db6c
 title: "Git 03: Git Clone - Work Locally On Your Computer"
-description: "This tutorial teaches you how to clone or copy a GitHub repository to your local computer."
+description: "Test - This tutorial teaches you how to clone or copy a GitHub repository to your local computer."
 dateCreated: 2016-05-06
 authors: Megan A. Jones